Ezzo0/CS_Notes/Computer_Science/OS/Virtualization/Scheduling/0x04_The Multi-Level Feedback Queue.md

 # Explanation
 - The fundamental problem MLFQ tries to address is two-fold.
-	1. First, it would like to optimize turnaround time, which, is done by running shorter jobs first; unfortunately, the OS doesn’t generally know how long a job will run for, exactly the knowledge that algorithms like [[Introduction to scheduling#Shortest Job First (SJF)|SJF]] (or [[Introduction to scheduling#Shortest Time-to-Completion First (STCF)|STCF]]) require.
+	1. First, it would like to optimize turnaround time, which, is done by running shorter jobs first; unfortunately, the OS doesn’t generally know how long a job will run for, exactly the knowledge that algorithms like [[0x03_Introduction to scheduling#Shortest Job First (SJF)|SJF]] (or [[0x03_Introduction to scheduling#Shortest Time-to-Completion First (STCF)|STCF]]) require.
-	2. Second, MLFQ would like to make a system feel responsive to interactive users, and minimize response time; unfortunately, algorithms like [[Introduction to scheduling#Round Robin|Round Robin]] reduce response time but are terrible for turnaround time.
+	2. Second, MLFQ would like to make a system feel responsive to interactive users, and minimize response time; unfortunately, algorithms like [[0x03_Introduction to scheduling#Round Robin|Round Robin]] reduce response time but are terrible for turnaround time.
 ##### MLFQ: Basic Rules
 - The MLFQ has a number of distinct queues, each assigned a different **priority level**.
-- MLFQ uses priorities to decide which job should run at a given time: a job with higher priority (i.e., a [[Process]] on a higher queue) is chosen to run.
+- MLFQ uses priorities to decide which job should run at a given time: a job with higher priority (i.e., a [[0x01_Process|process]] on a higher queue) is chosen to run.
 - Of course, more than one job may be on a given queue, and thus have the same priority.
-In this case, we will just use [[Introduction to scheduling#Round Robin|Round Robin]] scheduling among those jobs.
+In this case, we will just use [[0x03_Introduction to scheduling#Round Robin|Round Robin]] scheduling among those jobs.
 - The key to MLFQ scheduling therefore lies in how the scheduler sets priorities.
 - Rather than giving a fixed priority to each job, MLFQ varies the priority of a job based on its **observed behavior**.
 	- If, for example, a job repeatedly relinquishes the CPU while waiting for input from the keyboard, MLFQ will keep its priority high, as this is how an interactive process might behave.